TomHermolle/DotNetWordLadder/README.md

 ### Pseudo-code

 ```
-    Loop from StartWord while dictionary words exist and not EndWordFound
+    Loop from StartWord while child words exist in the dictionary and not EndWordFound
     {
         ForEach CurrentWord at current level in graph
         {